Sunday 24th October, 2004

-“I’m afraid it is because the day after their initial report they showed a variety of sightings from CCTV footage in the city, and they got two clear pictures of you when you stole the car.”
+“I’m afraid it is because yesterday on television they showed a variety of sightings from CCTV footage in the city, and they got two clear pictures of you when you stole the car.”

 “Fucking hell.”
 McQuade held up a hand for silence.
 “Fuck this … we’ll sit outside.
-I can’t hear shit in here.
-We’ll sit on that big tree out there.”
-McQuade pulled on his heavy jacket.
+I can’t think straight now, and I can’t hear shit in here.
+We’ll sit on that tree out front.”
+McQuade pulled on his jacket.

 The pair took their mugs of tea outside and sat on the large fallen tree, both facing the view of Loch Earn and the hills beyond.

-“I can’t believe they found me by using those fucking cameras.”
+“I can’t believe they identified me by using those fucking cameras.”

 “They’re all over the city—you can’t escape them.”
-Elliott sensed the criminal’s anger, and the danger he himself was now facing.
-“I’m pretty sure if you can get rid of the goods and get passage out of the UK on a private boat you’ll be fine.”
+Elliott sensed the criminal’s anger and the danger he was now facing.
+“I’m pretty sure if you can get rid of the goods and get passage out of the UK on a private boat, you’ll be fine.”

 “That’s not the point mate—it’s the identification thing.”